New :Karmen takes over Silvr activities

 Financing is of critical importance to any business or project.
 From paying suppliers, to acquiring customers, to recruiting and paying salaries, all businesses, regardless of size, need financing.

-Thus, the financing need of a business may correspond to theinitial investment to start the activity.
-For example, a merchant needs funds to buy his business.
-On the other hand, an e-merchant will need financing to attract visitors to his website.
+Thus, a company's financing needs may correspond to theinitial investment required to start the business.
+For example, a shopkeeper needs funds to buy a business.
+Business credit is the ideal solution for financing these initial investments.
+An e-tailer, on the other hand, will need financing to attract visitors to his or her website.

-The need to finance businesses is also driven by specific investment needs such as renewing equipment, upgrading facilities, developing new products or services, or increasing production capacity.
-These costs of goods are, in most cases, exponential and require financing before they are implemented.
+The need to finance businesses can also be explained by specific investment requirements such as equipment renewal, modernization, the development of new products or services, or increasing production capacity.
+These costs of goods are, in most cases, exponential and require financing prior to their implementation.

 Finally, it may coincide with investments necessary for the operational running of the company, such as working capital requirements (the funds needed to finance the company's operational cycle).